MTG/essentia/doc/sphinxdoc/models.rst

 OpenL3
 ------

-Audio embeddings model trained in a self-supervised manner using audio-visual correspondence information.
+Audio embedding model trained on audio-visual correspondence in a self-supervised manner.

 Dataset: AudioSet subsets of videos with environmental sounds and musical content.